williamhogman/blog/posts/Push-down-automations-in-rust.md

 ```

 In the above code we implement a new struct `PDAStack` short for push
-down automation stack, which implements the logic for handling our
+down automaton stack, which implements the logic for handling our
 stack ops as well as a peek operation, getting the value at the top of
 the stack.
 It is interesting to note the `repr(transparent)`
 attributes which ask the compiler to guarantee that the struct is